braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/miscellaneous.md

 {% endraw %}

-{% alert important %} You must use a Custom Attribute that has an integer value and is part of an array (list). {% endalert %}
+{% alert important %} You must use a custom attribute that has an integer value and is part of an array (list). {% endalert %}

 ## Find the Smallest Value in an Array

-**Goal:** Show the lowest value from a list of values, such as scores or monetary amounts.
+This use case calculates the lowest value in a given custom attribute array to use in user messaging.

 For example, you may want to show a user what the lowest score is, or the cheapest item.

 {% raw %}